What to Know About Enrolling and Transitioning Students to Milton Hershey School

 To build on students’ excitement and show them all MHS has to offer, each Division has transition programs in place to ensure they have a smooth adjustment to campus life.
 New elementary students participate in a co-pilot program where they meet with staff members who serve as mentors once a month throughout their entire first school year.
 Middle schoolers have new student meetings, and seniors enjoy organized lunches with other new students.
 The Student Government Association also leads exciting student activities to help new students build relationships on campus.

-“As we work with new students and help them develop strategies to deal with with transitions, those [strategies] are reinforced as they move through the process at MHS and after graduation,” Garvey said.
+“As we work with new students and help them develop strategies to deal with transitions, those [strategies] are reinforced as they move through the process at MHS and after graduation,” Garvey said.
 “They’re lifelong skills they can use.”

 Support for Parents/Sponsors